Sinusitis is a medical terminology that indicates inflammation in the sinuses.

-Naturally, healthy “sinuses” are filled with air but once it’s got affected, either because of cold, some allergies, or genetic inheritance, it’s filled with liquid and thick mucus (flue material) and chances of germs growth that cause infection in future.
+Naturally, healthy sinuses are filled with air but once it’s got affected – either because of a cold, some allergies, or genetic inheritance – it’s filled with liquid and thick mucus (flue material), and chances of germs growth that cause infection in the future.

 The nasal cavity or sinuses is surrounded by a group of four, air-filled sacs, which, together, are named paranasal sinuses.
 Their inflammation is known as sinusitis.

 - The maxillary Sinus: They are located under both eyes.

 - The frontal Sinuses: They are present above both eyes.